deaneyang/blog/_posts/2023-01-05-Singular-Value-Decomposition.md

 The distinct values of $\lambda_1, \dots, \lambda_r$ are called the **singular values** of the map $L$.

-A singular value decomposition of $L: M \rightarrow N$ can be constructed as follows:
+A singular value decomposition of any linear map $L: M \rightarrow N$ can be constructed as follows:

 The linear map $L^*L$ is nonnegative-definite and self-adjoint and therefore has  nonnegative real eigenvalues $\lambda_1^2, \dots, \lambda_m^2$.
 We can assume that $\lambda_1, \dots, \lambda_r > 0$ and $\lambda_{r+1}, \dots, \lambda_m = 0$.
 Let $s_1, \dots, s_k$ be the distinct values of $\lambda_1, \dots, \lambda_r$.